-Youth Skills (acronym: ySKILLS) starts from the observation that digitisation is changing society and requires a new set of digital skills, which many children and adolescents currently do not master.
-This can negatively affect their educational, informational and social inclusion and wellbeing.
-Longitudinal and robust academic research on children’s and adolescents’ digital uses, the use context and its impact is lacking on national and European levels.
+Youth Skills (acronym: ySKILLS) starts from the observation that digitization is changing society and requires a new set of digital skills, which many children and adolescents currently do not master.
+This can negatively affect their educational, informational, and social inclusion and wellbeing.
+Longitudinal and robust academic research on children’s and adolescents’ digital uses, the use context, and its impact is lacking on national and European levels.

-ySKILLS examines risks and opportunities related to children’s and adolescents’ (aged 12 to 17) ICT uses and their digital skills to understand how to purposefully use ICTs towards greater cognitive, physical, psychological and social wellbeing.
-We offer a critical perspective on the notion of skills itself: by extending traditional conceptions of skills, by recognising children’s critical views on their skills as young citizens with agency, voice and rights. ySKILLS will predict which children are more at risk of having low levels of wellbeing because of their ICT use, and to understand how digital skills can function as building resilience against negative impacts.
-This results in a comprehensive, evidence-based explanatory and foresight model predicting the complex impacts of ICT use on children’s and adolescents’ wellbeing in Europe, and the role of digital skills that can enhance their wellbeing.
+ySKILLS examines risks and opportunities related to children’s and adolescents’ (aged 12 to 17) ICT uses and their digital skills to understand how to purposefully use ICTs towards greater cognitive, physical, psychological, and social wellbeing.
+We offer a critical perspective on the notion of skills itself: by extending traditional conceptions of skills, by recognizing children’s critical views on their skills as young citizens with agency, voice, and rights. ySKILLS will predict which children are more at risk of having low well-being because of their ICT use and understand how digital skills can function as building resilience against negative impacts.
+This results in a comprehensive, evidence-based explanatory and foresight model predicting the complex impacts of ICT use on children’s and adolescents’ wellbeing in Europe and the role of digital skills that can enhance their wellbeing.

 IRTIS team will lead WP2: Integration of Theories and Methods: Towards a New Theoretical Model.
 The main objectives of this work package are